ethanniser/next-typesafe-url/www/docs/src/content/docs/en/general/installation.md

 pnpm add next-typesafe-url
 ```

+---

-_If you don't already have it installed,`zod` is a peer dependency used for type validation you'll also need to have._
+_If you don't already have it installed,`zod` is a peer dependency used for type validation you'll also need to have installed._

 ```bash
 npm install zod